vanHeemstraSystems/shelly-home-assistant/300/README.md

 sure that there is no voltage, you can start wiring the cables according to fig.1.
 Install a wire from O1, O2, O3, O4 - to the load and from the load to the Neutral.
 Install also a wire from the Fuse to L.

 Connect the Neutral to the device.
-The last step is to install cables from the switches to the terminals S1, S2, S3 and S4.
+The last step is to install cables from the switches to the terminals S1, S2, S3 and S4.

 For inductive appliances, those that cause voltage spikes during switching on: electrical motors, as fans, vacuum cleaners and similar ones, RC snubber (0.1µF / 100Ω /
 1/2W / 600V AC) should be wired between Output and Neutral of the circuit.